About M.W. Penn

 MW Penn’s first children’s book, Sidney the Silly Who Only Eats 6, won the Connecticut Press Club Communication Award for best children’s book of 2007.
 Since then she has published several more children’s books combining math with literature, a teacher’s guide to introducing math concepts through stories, and a math dictionary for grades K through 8 which has been recognized for its accurate and unique graphics.
 Click on the menu above to find out more about her books.
 MW Penn has published poems in several anthologies including the International Rotary Club literacy initiative, A World of Stories, and Caduceus from the Yale Press.
 Highlights for Children has also published her poetry – click on the menu to read some!

 As an active member of the National Council of Teachers of Mathematics, Penn has reviewed books and articles for NCTM publications and presents sessions on combining children’s literature with mathematics and on modeling operations with fractions at national, regional and statewide NCTM conferences.
-She spoke at the NCTM national conventions in Indianapolis (2011), Philadelphia (2012), Denver (2013), New Orleans (2014) and Boston (2015), and has presented sessions at all three regional NCTM conferences – mid-Atlantic, mid-western and western.
+She spoke at the NCTM national conventions in Indianapolis (2011), Philadelphia (2012), Denver (2013), New Orleans (2014), Boston (2015), San Antonio (2016) and Washington D.C.
+(2018) and has presented sessions at all three regional NCTM conferences – mid-Atlantic, mid-western and western.